-Do you wish you knew some some creative ideas for using toilet paper tubes?
+There are so many creative uses for toilet paper rolls!
 These 7 ideas will ensure you never want to throw away toilet paper tubes again.

 Most families find themselves going through several rolls of toilet paper a week, and that no doubt means dozens of toilet paper tubes ending up in the trash or recycling bin each month.

-And while recycling these tubes is perfectly fine, you should know there are other practical ways to use them too.
+And while recycling toilet paper rolls is perfectly fine, you should know there are other practical ways to use them too.
+They can be used for everything from crafts to organization to gardening.
+They’re super versatile.

 Look at these 7 reasons to never throw away toilet paper tubes, so you can be sure to give these tubes life long after the paper is gone!